MTE1991/MTE1991/README.md

 ― Alan Turing

 > "Time is one of the few things that man cannot influence.
 It gives each of us a beginning and an end.
 And this makes us question how we use what comes between.
 We all have a desire to create something that will show we were here, and did something of value.
-To create something timeless." <br>- Ferdinand Porsche
+To create something timeless." <br>― Ferdinand Porsche

 ## Skills and tools